ECTS

 Metabolic biochemistry

-Level of study
+Level of education

 Faculty of Science

--the study of catabolism and anabolism of carbohydrates, lipids, nucleotides, amino acids and the metabolic interactions between these pathways.
+-the study of catabolism and anabolism of carbohydrates, lipids, nucleotides, amino acids, and the metabolic interactions between these pathways.

-- description of metabolic pathologies.
+- the description of metabolic disorders.

 Genetics 1

-Level of study
+Level of education

 Faculty of Science